Paper Wasps Identification Guide

 Paper Wasps Behavior and Biology

 Paper wasps are social insects that live in small colonies.
-Queens emerge in the spring to establish new nests, laying eggs that develop into worker wasps.
-Their nests are constructed from chewed wood fibers mixed with saliva, forming the signature umbrella-like structure.
-Unlike more aggressive wasp species, paper wasps primarily feed on nectar and assist in controlling pest populations by preying on caterpillars and other insects.
+Queens come out in spring to start new nests.
+They lay eggs that grow into worker wasps.
+Their nests are made from chewed wood fibers mixed with saliva.
+This forms their signature umbrella-like shape.
+Paper wasps eat nectar and hunt caterpillars and other insects.

 How We Treat for Paper Wasps